-At The Winchcombe School, we strongly believe that the English curriculum should develop each child’s love for reading, writing, speaking and listening.
-We seek to immerse pupils in the wonders of quality books to instil a love for reading, a passion for discovery and a confidence to explore their imagination through chosen text suitable for each year group.
-We believe that children need to develop a secure knowledge-base in language and literacy, which follows a clear pathway of progression as they advance through the primary curriculum.
+At The Winchcombe School, we see English as a language.
+We strongly believe that spoken language, reading, phonological awareness and spelling drive and help shape the writing process.
+Our English curriculum develops each child’s love for reading, writing and the spoken language.
+We immerse pupils in the wonders of quality books to instil a love for reading and writing; a confidence to explore their imagination through chosen texts, suitable for each year group.
+We believe that children need to develop a secure knowledge-base in language and literacy which helps them to become confident communicators.

 What is taught?

 Reading and writing are taught and practised daily following the National Curriculum programme of study for each year group.
 Our English curriculum is taught through the following strands: spoken language, reading, spelling, writing and grammar.
 Sometimes these strands are taught discretely and other times they are interwoven into the fabric of the rest of the curriculum.